-If you file income tax returns, your chances of going to prison are 10 times more than if you do nothing!!!
-Incredible?
-Unbelievable?
-We made it up?
+If you file income tax returns, your chances of going to prison are 8 times higher than if you do nothing!!!

 - No, it is true!
-According to IRS data, from 2013 through 2015, the IRS sentenced about 2,108 people each year of “tax and financial crimes,” yet only about 276 of them had not filed Income Tax Confession Forms (1040, etc.).
-Which means about 1832 filers went to prison.
-Do you wonder why, according to IRS data, there are over 63 million non-filers?
+According to IRS data (shown below), from 2014 through 2016, the IRS each year sentenced an average of 2,887 people of “tax and financial crimes,” yet sentenced only an average of less than 173 of about 80 million Americans who had not filed Income Tax Confession Forms (1040, etc.) .
+This means about 2,714 of about 150 million filers went to prison.

 - Do you want to increase your odds of going to prison by 8 times?!!
 Then go ahead and file the 1040 or other Income Tax Confession Forms (returns) (See this page)…or,

 - Reduce your risk by allowing Freedom Law School and the Dream Team of the Freedom Movement to enlighten, educate, empower, & support you with the truth about the law and your rights.
 Take a look at our freedom packages and courses.